domRiddle/ASF/Docker.md

 docker run -it -u 1000:1000 -v /home/archi/ASF/config:/app/config --name asf justarchi/archisteamfarm
 ```

 Remember that by default `/app` directory used by ASF is still owned by `root`.
 If you run ASF under custom user, then your ASF process won't have write access to its own files.
-This access is not mandatory for operation, but it is crucial e.g. for `UpdatePeriod` feature.
+This access is not mandatory for operation, but it is crucial e.g. for auto-updates feature.
 In order to fix this, it's enough to change ownership of all ASF files from default `root` to your new custom user.

 ```
 docker exec -u root asf chown -hR 1000:1000 /app